 Barretts, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on patient results for Barretts, MO people of all ages by developing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
-You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Request an appointment through our website or call our location nearest you.
+Optimal movement health is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Barretts, MO clients by implementing evidence-backed treatment plans based on your injury, pain level, age, and the activities you want to get back to.
+Do not wait to get back to the activities you love and a pain-free life.
+Schedule an appointment online or find the location most convenient for you.